MicrosoftDocs/memdocs/memdocs/intune/user-help/send-errors-macos.md

 1. On the error message, select **Report**.
 2. Select the **Help** menu > **Save Diagnostic Report**.
 3. Choose a location to save the file.
-4. Email the file to your support person.
-If your email app is configured, you can send the diagnostic report by going to **Help** > **Send Diagnostic Report** > **Email details**.
-Fill in the your support person's email address.
+4. Go to **Help** > **Send Diagnostic Report** > **Email details**.
+5. Enter your support person's email address in the **To** line.
-5. In the body of the email, describe your experience with the app.
+6. In the body of the email, describe your experience with the app.
 Include the steps you took right up until the error occurred.
-6. Send the email, and follow up with your support person if needed.
+7. Send the email, and follow up with your support person if needed.

 ## Share diagnostic details